vrettasm/PyGeneticAlgorithms/README.md

     git clone https://github.com/vrettasm/PyGeneticAlgorithms.git

-After the download of the code (or the git clone), one can use the command:
+After the download of the code (or the git clone), one can use the following commands:

+    cd PyGeneticAlgorithms
-    pip install pygenalgo
+    pip install .

 This will install the PyGenAlgo in the package management system.